-8. Opportunity to observe defendant; Video appearances.
-15A-532.
+8. Opportunity to Observe Defendant, Video appearances.
+N.C.G.S.15A-532.

 - (a) The determination of bail and conditions of pretrial release should be made by a judicial official with a clear opportunity to witness the defendant in person and gather information about the defendant. - (b) Conditions of pretrial release may be made, modified, or revoked in a noncapital case by an audio and video transmission between the judicial official and the defendant in which the parties can see and hear each other.
 The following rules apply to such video communications: - 1.
 If the defendant has counsel, the defendant shall be allowed to communicate fully and confidentially with his attorney during the proceeding. - 2.
-Upon motion of the defendant, the court may not use an audio and video transmission. - Prior to the use of audio and video transmission under this section, the procedures and type of equipment for audio and video transmission shall be submitted for approval to the Administrative Office of the Courts by the senior resident superior court judge. - 4.
-If the defendant has not moved to require an in-person proceeding, the defendant shall be subject to the law of contempt in a video proceeding the same as if the proceeding were in person.

-9. Forms of Pretrial Release.
-G.S.
-15A-534(a) authorizes the following forms of pretrial release:

-- (a) Written Promise to Appear.
+Upon motion of the defendant, the court may not use an audio and video transmission. - 3.
+Prior to the use of audio and video transmission under this section, the procedures and type of equipment for audio and video transmission shall be submitted for approval to the Administrative Office of the Courts by the senior resident superior court judge. - 4.
+If the defendant has not moved to require an in-person proceeding, the defendant shall be subject to the law of contempt in a video proceeding the same as if the proceeding were in person. - 9.
+Forms of Pretrial Release.
+N.C.G.S.
+15A-534(a) authorizes the following forms of pretrial release: - (a) Written Promise to Appear.
 The defendant is released upon his execution of a written promise to appear in court as necessary. - (b) Unsecured Appearance Bond.
 The Appearance Bond is executed solely by the defendant.
-No surety or security is required to secure the Appearance Bond.

-- (c) Supervised Release.
+No surety or security is required to secure the Appearance Bond. - (c) Supervised Release.
 The defendant is placed into the custody of a designated person or organization agreeing to supervise him.
 Note that the defendant has the right to choose a secured Appearance Bond in lieu of supervised release. - (d) Secured Appearance Bond.
-The Appearance Bond is secured by a cash deposit of the full amount of the Appearance Bond, a mortgage pursuant to G.S.
+The Appearance Bond is secured by a cash deposit of the full amount of the Appearance Bond, a mortgage pursuant to N.C.G.S.
 58-74-5, or at least one solvent surety. - (e) House Arrest with Electronic Monitoring.
-This requires a secured appearance bond.
+This requires a secured appearance bond by a District Court Judge.

 10. Choosing the Form of Pretrial Release.
-G.S.
+N.C.G.S.
 15A-534(b).